Xindu, Chengdu

-Xindu District (新都区 (Xīndū Qū, new metropolis district)) is one of 11 urban districts of the prefecture-level city of Chengdu, the capital of Sichuan Province, Southwest China, covering part of the northern suburbs.
+Xindu District (新都区 (Xīndū Qū, new metropolis district)) is a suburban district of the City of Chengdu, Sichuan, China.
+It covers part of the city's northern suburbs.

 Overview

 The Xindu District borders the prefecture-level city of Deyang to the north.
 The population of the district is 600,000, residing in an area of 481 km2, only 32.6 km2 of which is part of the city's urban area.
 Xindu District was founded as an administrative district in 2001.
 It is a historical and cultural region encompassing 13 towns and 255 villages.

 The Sichuan Conservatory of Music and the associated Chengdu Academy of Fine Arts have a campus here.

 Nicknames

 Xindu District is known as the "Tianfu Pearl" (天府明珠) and "Fragrant City" (香城).

+Administrative divisions

+Xindu District administers 7 subdistricts and 2 towns: